barry-waldbaum-rl/reat-vm-setup/README.md

 Configure VNC.

-NOTE: There is one dependency for VNC.
+IMPORTANT: There is a dependency for VNC.
 It includes the private key for 'trainee' to silently authenticate to the base VM.
-If you update VNC config, you must create it with a new VM.
+If you configure a new VM that alters keys, you must create a new VNC as well.

 2. Sign in to VNC desktop from your laptop browser with password 'trainee!'.